seldonian-framework/Tutorials/_tutorials/gridworld_RL_tutorial.md

         else:
             plot_generator.make_plots(fontsize=12,legend_fontsize=8,
                 performance_label=performance_metric,)

 {% endhighlight python %}
 </p>

 <p>
-Running the script should produce a plot that looks very similar to this:
+Running the script should produce a plot that looks very similar to the the one below.
+Once the experiments are run, if you want to save the plot but not re-run the experiments simply set: <code class="highlight">run_experiments = False</code> and <code class="highlight">save_plot = True</code>.

 <div align="center">
     <figure>